-Lawsuit: Washington state’s shuttling of foster kids between placements fails them
+Lawsuit: Washington’s shuttling of foster kids fails them

 The lawsuit, a class action, was filed on behalf of three children identified by only their initials in the complaint.
 The 13-year-old wants to return home but is being kept in a group home where he is isolated from his family and segregated from his community, advocates said.

-The other children are a 16-year-old boy who has had 15 foster care placements — including in institutions in Idaho, Tennessee and Utah — in the past five years, and a 16-year-old girl who is cycling between one-night stays in hotels and DCYF offices, the complaint said.
+The other children are a 16-year-old boy who has had 15 foster care placements, including in institutions in Idaho, Tennessee, and Utah, in the past five years, and a 16-year-old girl who is cycling between one-night stays in hotels and DCYF offices, the complaint said.

 The lawsuit accuses the state of violating the children’s constitutional rights as well as the Americans with Disabilities Act and the Adoption Assistance and Child Welfare Act.
 It asks the court to force systemic changes, including more support for family reunification and an end to hotel and office placements.